 puts count

-a and b are the starting numbers given as input.
+are the starting numbers given as input.
 The solution is trivial, we just iterate 40 million times and count how many times values matched (16 lowest bits).
 Maybe not optimal solution, but runs in 2-3 seconds so I think it is fine.

 In the second part the rules are a bit different.
 Generators still generate numbers in the same way, but generator A only hands down numbers divisible by 4 and generator B numbers divisible by 8.
 This means that when one generator has valid number another one may not have anything to compare to.